SPOORTHI-HR/Image-Pixel-Values-in-Grayscale/README.md

 Example Code Explanation

-For example using OpenCV, we can load a grayscale image and find the min/categories: Image Processing HOME /Category:Image Processing Here's a quick course to understand how you can work with images in Python by practicing some examples!
+For example using OpenCV, we can load a grayscale image and find the min/categories: Image Processing HOME /Category:Image Processing
+What the Code Does

+Loading the Image:

+cv2.imread reads the image from the specified path and converts it to grayscale.

+Checking Image Load:

+The if image is not None check ensures the image was loaded successfully.

+Finding Pixel Values:

+image.min() finds the darkest pixel value (closest to black).

+image.max() finds the brightest pixel value (closest to white).

+Printing Results:

+The print statements display the minimum and maximum pixel values.

+Practical Use

+Image Analysis: Understanding pixel value ranges helps in tasks like thresholding, edge detection, and image segmentation.

+Image Enhancement: Adjusting pixel values can improve image contrast and brightness